MSUDataAnalytics/SSC442/public/slides/00-slides.md

 There are sort of three texts for this course and sort of zero.

-The main text is free and available online (see syllabus or Google it).
+The "main text" is free and available online.
 The secondary text is substantially more difficult, but also free online.
 The third text costs about \$25.
+Assigned readings can be found on the course website under "Content".

-**Please please please please please:** Ask questions during class.
+**Please please please please please:** Ask questions during class via chat.
-- Some of the material is quite hard.
+- Most ideas will be new.
 - Sometimes (often?) the material itself will be confusing or interesting---or both!
-- Think of your role as similar to a participant in a focus group.
+- Teaching online is incredibly challenging (no feedback) and chat is vital to success.
+- **Note:** If I find that attendance is terrible, I may have to shift to Zoom + Cameras On.

 Return of the Please: If there is some topic that you really want to learn about, ask.
 If you are uncomfortable asking in front of the whole group, please see me during office hours.